 I have an adventurer’s heart and need to be active and to spend time outside – every day.
 I also love data and facts and order and process – to a certain extent.
 But I’ve also got a creative’s soul and I need time alone, for making and writing.
 I used to think I had to choose between the juxtaposition of things I love; but that’s not true.

 You’re not meant to be just one thing.
 You can love the ocean and camping under the stars as much as you love city breaks and five star hotels.
-You can paint your nails red and climb mountains.
-Wear heels today and go barefoot tomorrow.
+You can be soft and strong.
+Paint your nails red and climb mountains.
+Wear high heels today and go barefoot tomorrow.
 Dance all night and read all day.
 You can love adventure and science and creativity and spending Saturday nights at home, watching TV.
 Always, always hold onto all the different, precious pieces of who you are.

 10. Never Start Your Day With Social Media

 Start your day with a walk, get outside, do a killer workout at the gym or some gentle yoga at home, journal, meditate, listen to an inspiring podcast or TED Talk whilst you make breakfast, or dive straight into that big project you’re working on.
 But never start your day with social media; it sucks up your time, energy and quite often, your happiness.
 There are far better ways to start your day.

 11. Give Back

 Always be kind, you never know what another person might be going through.
 Smile, pay a compliment and give as many hugs as possible.
 Turn your face to those in pain around you.
 Make sure they’re seen and heard and comforted and held.
 It doesn’t matter how they came to be in the position they’re in – what matters is how you make them feel.